kossto82-ops/tools-portfolio/README.md

 Each tool is a single, self-contained HTML file (no backend, no build step).
 They run entirely in the browser: the user uploads an Excel/CSV file, the tool processes it client-side, and generates a formatted export or an interactive page.
 No data is sent to any server — everything happens locally in the browser tab.

-Built with AI-assisted development (Claude Code), directing the architecture, UI/UX, and edge-case handling while validating business logic and output against real-world data.
+Built with AI-assisted development, directing the architecture, UI/UX, and edge-case handling while validating business logic and output against real-world data.

 ## Tools in this repo